yargs/yargs/docs/api.md

 If the optional `desc`/`builder`/`handler` are provided, `.usage()` acts an an alias for [`.command()`](#commandmodule).
-This allows you to use `.usage()` to configure the [default command](/docs/advanced.md#default-commands) that will be run as an entry-point to your application, and allows you to provide configuration for the positional arguments accepted by your program:
+This allows you to use `.usage()` to configure the [default command](/docs/advanced.md#default-commands) that will be run as an entry-point to your application and allows you to provide configuration for the positional arguments accepted by your program:

 ```js